ros2/ros2_tracing/doc/design_ros_2.md

 Provide low-overhead tools and resources for robotics software development based on ROS 2.

+### Requirements: instrumentation

+TODO

-### Desired results: analysis & visualization
+### Requirements: analysis & visualization

-After the initial instrumentation, some general statistics analyses can be built.
-The targeted analysis & visualization tools are pandas and Jupyter.
-The goal is to make analyses general enough to be useful for different use-cases, e.g.:
+Analyses should be general enough to be useful for different use-cases, e.g.:

 * Callback duration
 * Time between callbacks (between two callback starts and/or a callback end and a start)